ucd-ipo/agroft/install.md

   installation of package 'devtools' had non-zero exit status
 ```

-Then check to make sure Rtools or Xcode developer tools was installed correctly and try again.
+Then check to make sure Rtools (Windows) or Xcode developer tools (OSX) was installed correctly and try again.

-Once that works, you are ready to install Agroft.
+Once devtools in installed, you are ready to install Agroft.
 Run the following command and wait for it to complete.
 This may take a couple minutes.
 You will know it is done when a new R prompt appears.

 ```R
 devtools::install_github('ucd-ipo/agroft')